Asteroids, comets, meteors, and meteorites. What are they, and how can we tell them apart?

 Fortunately, even though the Oort Cloud is extremely distant, most of the small bodies we’ve been discussing are more within reach.
-In fact, NASA and other space agencies have a whole flotilla of robotic spacecraft that are exploring these small worlds up close.
+In fact, NASA and other space agencies have robotic spacecraft exploring these small worlds up close.
 Our mechanical emissaries act as our eyes and hands in deep space, searching for whatever clues these time capsules hold.

 A partial roster of current or recent missions to small, rocky destinations includes, from NASA:

-- Psyche – The spacecraft will explore a metallic asteroid of the same name, which may be the ejected core of a baby planet that was destroyed long ago.
+- Psyche – The spacecraft is on its way to a metallic asteroid with the same name, which may be the core of a planet that was destroyed long ago.

 - Lucy – Lucy was launched on Oct 16, 2021, on the first space mission to explore a population of small bodies known as the Trojans.
 The Trojans are outer solar system asteroids that orbit the Sun “in front of” and “behind” the gas giant Jupiter, at the same distance from the Sun as Jupiter.

 - Dawn – Dawn launched in 2007 and visited two-time capsules of the solar system – asteroid Vesta and dwarf planet Ceres, the largest bodies of the main asteroid belt.